Looking for something?

 Keep yourself as active and as strong as you can.
 Carry on doing your normal sports, walking and activities, unless you have been told not to by your doctor or physiotherapist.

-Talk with your parents and carers to see what every day activities you will need to help you at home and at school.
+Talk with your parents and carers to see what every day activities you will need help with at home and at school.

 Some problems you may have after your operation include: